bit-soul/brc-soul/README.md

       "vc": {
-        "coid": number,                 //VC collection id, should be identity global, ((CA_did<<24)|8bit_mark|16bit_number) "vcid": number,                 //VC id, should be identity in the same collection "flag": number,                 //flag to use by CA itself (optional, default to zero) "time": 1706146997,             //sign and issue time, must before mint time (+7200s) "ctrl": {                       //optional VC control, replace when update "todid": number,              //optional only allow specified did to mint
+        "coid": number,                 //VC collection id, should be identity global, ((CA_did<<24)|8bit_mark|16bit_number) "vcid": number,                 //VC id, should be identity in the same collection "flag": number,                 //flag to use by CA itself (optional, but not null, default to zero) "time": 1706146997,             //sign and issue time, must before mint time (+7200s) "ctrl": {                       //optional VC control, replace when update "todid": number,              //optional only allow specified did to mint